Student loans and Bankruptcy

 Students who graduate, ask for deferments, and never start paying at all, are not likely to pass the third prong of the Brunner test.

 The most recent case advises against applying for an income based repayment plan.
 Income based repayments plans are 25 years, and many student loans have a 7 year repayment term.
 The second prong of the Brunner test requires one to show the court that nothing is likely to change during the repayment term.
-So if you apply for an income based repayment program, and increase the term from 7 to 25 years, you will have a much more difficult time proving your economic circumstances won't change.
+So if you apply for an income based repayment program, and increase the term from 7 to 25 years, you may, depending where you live, have a much more difficult time proving your economic circumstances won't change.
+However, the District Court for the District of Kansas,held the extended term for an income based repayment does not apply, only the original loan repayment period.
+See:

 It is often easier to get an income based repayment program.
 Income based repayment programs review tax returns each year, and set a payment for the next year, based upon the debtor's income.
 After 25 years, anything remaining due is forgiven.
 These programs are called Ford programs, and some courts have ruled that the third prong of the Brunner test cannot be passed if the debtor has not applied (if eligible) for an income based repayment agreement.
 (This will become a Catch 22, as student loan debtors will have the Hobson's choice extending the term of their repayment, or suing quickly after finishing school.
 On the one hand, a court can say you fail the 3rd prong for not applying for a 25 year, income based repayment program, and on the other hand, say one cannot prove the economic situation will improve over the 25 years.)